nchan1994/nchan1994/README.md

 - 📝 Recently completed a **16-week Full-time Data Science and Machine Learning Immersive Bootcamp**

-- 🌱 Recently completed the **DeepLearning AI TensorFlow Developer Specialization**

 - 🌱 Recently completed the **SQL for Data Science** on Coursera

+- 🌱 Currently completing the **DeepLearning AI TensorFlow Developer Specialization** , I'm a life long learner!

 - 👨‍💻 All of my **projects** are available at [https://github.com/nchan1994](https://github.com/nchan1994)